andreafabrizi/Dropbox-Uploader/README.md

 **Why use this script?**

-* **Portable:** It's written in BASH scripting and only needs *cURL* (curl is a tool to transfer data from or to a server, available for all operating systems and installed by default in many linux distributions).
+* **Portable:** It's written in BASH scripting and only needs `cURL` (curl is a tool to transfer data from or to a server, available for all operating systems and installed by default in many linux distributions).
 * **Secure:** It's not required to provide your username/password to this script, because it uses the official Dropbox API v2 for the authentication process.

-Please refer to the &lt;Wiki&gt;(https://github.com/andreafabrizi/Dropbox-Uploader/wiki) for tips and additional information about this project.
+Please refer to the [Wiki](https://github.com/andreafabrizi/Dropbox-Uploader/wiki) for tips and additional information about this project.
 The Wiki is also the place where you can share your scripts and examples related to Dropbox Uploader.

 ## Features